1dv031/syllabus/seminars/part_1/seminar.md

 ### Analysing the capture files

-These are the files you will work can be found in this [ZIP archive](https://cdn.rawgit.com/1dv031/syllabus/master/seminars/part_1/captures/capturefiles.zip).
+The files you will work with can be found in this [ZIP archive](https://cdn.rawgit.com/1dv031/syllabus/master/seminars/part_1/captures/capturefiles.zip).
 Each file contains some communication to be analysed.

 For each file, try to answer the following questions: